ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the _thread factory_
 * the _executor service_

-The virtual _thread builder_ allows you to create a virtual thread with all their available parameters: name, _inheritable-thread-local variables_ inheritance flag, uncaught exception handler, and _Runnable_ task.
+The virtual _thread builder_ allows you to create a virtual thread with all available parameters: name, _inheritable-thread-local variables_ inheritance flag, uncaught exception handler, and _Runnable_ task.
 (Note that the virtual threads are _daemon_ threads and have a fixed thread priority that cannot be changed).

 ```